sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 The GitHub service requires a `token` in order to access their API.
 There are two different types of tokens you can supply:

 - **[Personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)**:<br>This gives Sourcegraph the same level of access to repositories as the account that created the token.
 If you're not wanting to mix your personal repositories with your organizations repositories, you could add an entry to the `exclude` array, or you can use a machine user token.
-  - If using fine-grained personal access tokens, read-only access on the Administration and Content permissions are required for repositories.
-    - The Administration permission is used to fetch repository collaborators and ensure that users have access to the correct repositories.
-    - The Content permission is used to clone the repository so that it can be searched via Sourcegraph.
 - **[Machine user token](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users)**:<br>Generates a token for a machine user that is affiliated with an organization instead of a user account.

 No [token scopes](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) are required if you only want to sync public repositories and don't want to use any of the following features.
 Otherwise, the following token scopes are required for specific features: